primer/octicons-v2/og-image/README.md

 ## Problem

 We often share https://octicons-v2.now.sh links on Slack to get feedback on icons.
 However, we have to leave Slack to view the icons.
-This makes it hard to get quick feedback.
+This makes it hard to give quick feedback.

 ## Solution